-Abstract: This paper proposes to add GPSI into UE Discovery messagein TS 23.586.
+Abstract: This paper proposes to use GMLC (instead of 5G DDNMF) for Application Layer ID to SUPI resolution in TS 23.586.

 1. Discussion

-Per the agreed SL-MT-LR (S2-2305748) and SL-MO-LR (S2-2305749) procedures at the last SA2 meeting, the Reference UE is identified by GPSI/SUPI for LMF operation.
-However, the current UE discovery procedure as defined in TS 23.586 clause 6.4 does not include such identifier to support the above-mentioned LMF operation.
-It is proposed to include GPSI in the UE discovery procedure.
+It was agreed 5G DDNMF is not involved in UE discovery at the last SA2 meeting, but it was wrongly implemented in TS 23.586 v0.3.0 and therefore should be removed.

-We also agreed 5G DDNMF is not involved in UE discovery at the last SA2 meeting, but it was wrongly implemented in TS 23.586 v0.3.0 and therefore should be removed.
+During the SA#157 drafting session, it is proposed that GMLC will be used for Application Layer ID to SUPI resolution, and detail solution is TBD.

 2. Text Proposal